nucypher/pyUmbral/docs/source/using_pyumbral.rst

 Configuration
 ==============

 Setting the default curve
 --------------------------

-PyUmbral uses dependency injection internally to pass elliptic curve context.
+pyUmbral uses dependency injection internally to manage elliptic curve context.
 This allows flexibility with regard to pyUmbral's ability to peform elliptic curve operations and re-encryption with alternate curve specifications.

-If a default curve is not manually specified, SECP256K1 will be used with the caveat of a small net performace loss, and the raising of a `RuntimeWarning`.
+If a default curve is not manually specified, SECP256K1 will be used with the caveat of a small performance penalty, and the raising of a `RuntimeWarning`.

 .. code-block:: python